robertbasic/aoc2017/README.md

 Second puzzle was bad because I HAD THE WRONG VARIABLE AS AN ARGUMENT TO `ElvenHashChecksum`!!!
 After converting the lengths to their ASCII counterpart, I ended up still having the original `lengths` variable as an argument.
 FFS.

+## Day 11

+I tried first to figure out movement on my own...
+Didn't quite get it.
+I still have another idea I want to try, but until then I solved it using information from [this AMAZING article on hex grids](https://www.redblobgames.com/grids/hexagons/). h/t [@lmuzinic](https://github.com/lmuzinic) for finding that article.